 What is the procedure for follow-up in the anticoagulation clinic?

 After the clinic receives a completed referral form, you will be contacted by the Anticoagulation Clinic to discuss your therapy and to arrange your first appointment.
-At your scheduled appointments, the pharmacist may check your INR (a measure of how quickly your blood is clotting) by using a drop of blood from your finger (the result will be available immediately).
+At your scheduled appointments, the clinician may check your INR (a measure of how quickly your blood is clotting) by using a drop of blood from your finger (the result will be available immediately).
 The pharmacist will ask some questions about your health, diet and medications and determine the most appropriate dosage and frequency for your anticoagulant medication(s).
 Your first appointment will take approximately 45 minutes as an educational presentation will be provided in addition to your routine INR test.

 Where is the anticoagulation clinic located?